gonative-cc/sui-native/nBTC/docs/testnet-v2.md

   - `nBTC`: The core package that manages the minting and wrapping of nBTC tokens.
 - Bitcoin Regtest Network: A private, single-node Bitcoin network configured for a 2-minute block time.
 - Relayer: An off-chain service that monitors the Bitcoin network for new blocks and submits them to the `bitcoin_spv` light client on Sui and to the cloudflare indexer.
-- Cloudflare Indexer: An off-chain service that indexes Bitcoin transaction data and provides merkle proofs required for minting.
+- Indexer: An off-chain service that indexes Bitcoin transaction data and provides merkle proofs required for minting.
 - Minting UI: A web page that allows users to initiate nBTC mints.
 It is integrated with the Xverse wallet.

 ## Deployed Packages & Objects (Sui Testnet)